midonet/midonet/docs/rest-api-specification.md

         <td>Short</td>
         <td>POST</td>
         <td>No</td>
-        <td>A GET against this URI retrieves the vlan-id assigned to this
+        <td>The vlan-id assigned to this port.
+On a given bridge, each vlan-id
-        port</td>
+            can be present at most in one interior port.</td>
     </tr>
 </table>